 Board member(s) have competence on climate-related issues Criteria used to assess competence of board member(s) on climate-related issues Row 1 Yes Scientific works and research on environmental safety in the oil and gas sector.
 One of the members of the Board of Directors has a degree of Doctor of Engineering.
 Thesis research topic: "Theoretical bases of drilling works safety improvement and development of environmental protection technologies of offshore oil-and-gas fields exploration" (2010).
 Author of more than 40 publications, articles, books and 5 inventions.
-Additionally, we would like to inform you that in 2022, the former Minister of Ecology of the Republic of Kazakhstan (2019-2021) was appointed as the Chairman of the Management Board (CEO) of the Company.
+In addition, in 2022, the former Minister of Ecology of the Republic of Kazakhstan was appointed as Chairman of the Management Board of the company (2019-2021), under his guidance a new Environmental Code was developed, in which one of the main novelties is the introduction of the process of adaptation to climate change.
+In addition, the Chairman of the Management Board participated in the development of the Carbon Neutrality Strategy of the Republic of Kazakhstan until 2060, which was adopted by the Decree of the President of the Republic dated February 2, 2023 No. 121 Also, in 2022, the Chairman of the Management Board participated in the CERAWEEK - 2022 international conference, where the issues of energy transfer, as well as decarbonization issues were discussed.